'I Want Justice For Him:' Father Of Zayid Muthana, Bodega Owners Call For Protection After 18-Year-Old Shot At Family Store In Brooklyn

-NEW YORK (CBSNewYork) — An 18-year old was shot in cold blood while trying to make a living.
+NEW YORK (CBSNewYork) — An 18-year old was shot while trying to make a living.

 On Wednesday, the father of the Brooklyn teenager gunned down inside his family’s bodega spoke out.
-Zayid Muthana is fighting for his life, as police search for the man who shot him in the head, CBS2’s Jessica Moore reported.READ MORE: Caroline Simmons Officially Sworn In As Stamford Mayor
+Zayid Muthana is fighting for his life, as police search for the man who shot him in the head, CBS2’s Jessica Moore reported.READ MORE: Traveler Who Attended Anime NYC At Javits Center Tests Positive For Omicron Variant

-New surveillance video shows the moment the teenager was gunned down in cold blood inside M&M Grocery on Nostrand Avenue in East Flatbush on Saturday night.
+New surveillance video shows the moment the teenager was shot in cold blood inside M&M Grocery on Nostrand Avenue in East Flatbush on Saturday night.

 “I want to talk about my son, Zayid.
 He’s a good kid,” Fahd Muthana said.

-Note: Editor’s note: This story first appeared on Dec.
-1.